Fernando Gaviria: UAE Team Emirates (2019–2022)

 Shortly after his injury at the Tour of Turkey, it was announced that Gaviria was joining the team on a three-year contract from the 2019 season.
 In his first season with the team, he won the third stage of the Giro d'Italia, his fifth win total in the race.
 Earlier that season, he won a stage of the UAE Tour, and ended the year with two more wins at the Tour of Guangxi.

 Gaviria won six more races in 2020, including the Giro della Toscana one-day race.
 In 2021, he only saw one victory: stage three of the Tour de Pologne.

 Gaviria started 2022 in the Middle East, winning two stages and the points classification of the Tour of Oman.
 Three months later, he finished second at Eschborn–Frankfurt before going on to compete in the Giro d'Italia.
 Here, he finished second on two stages, third on one and second in the points classification.
 At the end of the season, he obtained no notable results and was criticized by Joxean Fernández, the manager of UAE Team Emirates, who questioned his "focus and motivation".

-Movistar Team (2023–)
+Movistar Team (2023–2025)

 For the 2023 season, Gaviria joined on a one-year contract, bringing home two stage wins in his initial season, one at the Tour de Romandie and one at the Vuelta a San Juan.
 He started off 2024 with a win on day one of the Tour Colombia, later placing second on stage four.

+In November 2025, Gaviria was handed a suspended prison sentence for driving whilst intoxicated in Monaco.

+Caja Rural–Seguros RGA (2026–)

+After Movistar did not renew Gaviria's contract, Caja Rural "offered Gaviria a lifeline to continue his career".